rpianezza/Human-TE/ric_documentation/4_HGDP_Geographic-details.md

 this hypothesis, I have to look into Denisovans and Neandertals genomes and look for TEs abundance.

+Another possible explanation is that **oceanians**, as reported in different papers, are directly closer to Africans due to an early migration that followed the South Coast of Middle East and Asia.

 #### L1PA7_5

 ``` r